thindil/hunter/README.md

 To build the program, download `adabuild` image and type in console:

+* If you want to build the graphical version of the program:

 `docker run --rm -v [path to source code]:/app ghcr.io/thindil/adabuild /bin/bash -c "cd /app && gprbuild -p -P hunter.gpr -XMode=release"`

+* If you want to build the console version of the program:

+`docker run --rm -v [path to source code]:/app ghcr.io/thindil/adabuild /bin/bash -c "cd /app && gprbuild -p -P hunter.gpr -XMode=release -XUI=console"`

 ### Classic way